dauwhe/pdm/README.md

 EPUB is really three specs:

 1. Content documents.
-What HTML and CSS can I use?
+What HTML and CSS can be use?

 2. OPF.
-The package describes structural and bibliographic metadata.
+The `package` file describes structural and bibliographic metadata.

 3. OCF.
 How to package it?